pkra/peterkrautzberger.org/_posts/2012/2012-10-14-happy-2nd-birthday-mathblogging-org-or-my-136-favorite-mathematical-blogs.md

 ---
 layout: post
 title: Happy 2nd Birthday, Mathblogging.org or My 136 favorite mathematical blogs
-date: 2012-10-14 18:29:12.000000000 +02:00
+date: 2012-10-14
 categories:
 - blogosphere
 - mathblogging.org
 - technology
 tags: []
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '1'
-  dsq_thread_id: '885398394'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0125/
 ---

 Mathblogging.org is nearing its 2nd birthday.
-We've passed the second anniversary of the domain registration and [my own blog post](http://boolesrings.org/krautzberger/2011/01/05/introducing-mathblogging-org/) is having it's second anniversary soon.
+We've passed the second anniversary of the domain registration and [my own blog post](/0045/) is having it's second anniversary soon.
 Plenty of reason to write a post about this.

 We (Fred, Felix and I) recently decided to put the [Mathblogging.org Weekly Picks](http://mathblogging.wordpress.com/category/weekly-picks/) on hold.
 It was a bit of a sad moment for us, but for something we never planned on doing, it's been quite a ride these [past 18 months](http://mathblogging.wordpress.com/2011/02/21/weekly-picks/) and I'd like to think we've helped people a little to get a peek into this living, breathing chaos that is the mathematical blogoshpere.